Phwatang/which_option/README.md

  - Prices are rounded to 2 d.p (nearest cent) in the direction that makes practical sense
     - When purchasing an option, prices are rounded up
     - When selling an option, prices are are rounded down
+    - The ROI payoff graphs can look quite jagged due to this
  - When calculating the optimal strike and expiry, gradient ascent is used on non-rounded calculations of Black-Scholes
     - Due to this, the "optimal" contract selected may not be the absolute highest point on the ROI payoff graphs (since the payoff graphs implement rounding)
  - IV is assumed to be constant across time and for all option strikes/expiries